brodriguez8774/CS5820_GroupProject/readme.md

 Pathing is calculated in two parts:
 * First, program uses A* algorithm to calculate the "optimal path" between every trash tile to every other trash tile.
 Unfortunately, with many trash tiles present, this can be expensive.
-This could theoretically be optimized via something like multithreading.
+  * Could theoretically be optimized via something like multithreading.
+  * Implementation itself also likely could be optimized in places.
 * Once the A* logic is complete, program then uses a semi-naive "TravelingSalesman" algorithm to determine the best path that visits all trash tiles at least once, starting from the current roomba location.
-This algorithm was more complicated than expected, and no actual outside references were used to figure it out.
-It definitely be improved in some aspects, but at least it seems to give an acceptable solution a majority of the time.
+  * This algorithm was more complicated than expected, and no actual outside references were used to figure it out.
+  * Implementation can definitely be improved in some aspects, but at least it seems to give an acceptable solution a majority of the time.

-On roomba movement, only the TravelingSalesman algorithm is recalculated, in hopes of finding a better path than the previously found solution.
+On roomba movement event, only the TravelingSalesman algorithm is recalculated, in hopes of finding a better path than the previously found solution.
 If no better solution is found, then previous solution is kept.

 ### AI Modes
 As mentioned above in "project options", the AI has four possible movement modes.<br>